tolo/InterfaCSS/README.markdown

 * `parent` - the bounds of the superview
 * `parent(xInset, yInset)` - the bounds of the superview, with the specified insets applied (using `CGRectInset`)
 * `size(width, height)` - sets the size using absolute point values or parent relative values.
 Relative values can either be percentage values like `50%` or the keyword `auto`.
-The auto keyword is only useful if insets are specified along with the size, for instance: `size(50%, auto).left(5%).right(50)`.
+The auto keyword is only useful if insets are specified along with the size, for instance: `size(auto, 50%).left(5%).right(50)`.
 When auto is used, InterfaCSS makes sure that the sum of width/height and insets always adds up to the width/height of the parent.

 ####[Point](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference#CGPoint) (center):